modadundun/ProDisc-VAD/README.md

 Our codebase mainly refers to [AR-Net](https://github.com/kchengiva/AR-Net).
 We greatly appreciate their excellent contribution with nicely organized code!

-## original README（without paper）
-Our codebase mainly refers to AR-net.
-We greatly appreciate their excellent contribution with nicely organized code!
 ## Results

 ProDisc-VAD demonstrates strong performance on standard WS-VAD benchmarks: